Discus Fish Grow Faster in a Smaller Aquarium

 Return To: How Many Discus Fish Can I Put in a 100 or 55 Gallon Tank

-My experience growing discus fish is that they grow faster in smaller aquariums rather than large aquariums.
-My reasoning is simply, they burn fewer calories in a smaller tank due to lack of area to swim in.
-Therefore one may ask, why do they grow so large in the wild?
-My answer is that they have an abundant supply of fresh water and food which in an aquarium environment could not be simulated without polluting the tank.
-Another benefit to growing discus fish in a smaller aquarium is that they grow more uniformly.
-In a bigger tank the dominant and most aggressive discus gets all the food and therefore outgrows the rest, causing an uneven growth rate within the school of discus fish.
-Some believe that this uneven growth is due to hormones secreted from discus fish stunting others in the same aquarium.
-I do not believe this is true, and have not seen uneven growth when grown in smaller aquariums.
+*In my many years of growing Discus fish to adulthood, I have repeatedly found that they grow faster in smaller aquariums rather than large aquariums.
+I believe they simply burn fewer calories in a smaller tank due to lack of area to swim, which results in them growing faster and larger.
+You may wonder, why do they grow so large in the wild?
+My belief, is that they have an abundant supply of fresh water and food, which in an enclosed aquarium environment could not be simulated without polluting the tank water.
+Another benefit to growing Discus in a smaller aquarium is that they grow more uniformly.
+In a bigger tank the dominant and most aggressive Discus gets all the food and outgrows the rest.
+This results in uneven growth rate within the school of Discus fish.
+Some believe that this uneven growth is due to hormones secreted from larger Discus in the aquarium stunting other Discus in close proximity.
+I do not believe this is true and have not seen uneven growth when grown in smaller aquariums.

-Here, at Mac’s Discus I use only 20, 30, and 50 gallon tanks.
-I use the 50 gallon tanks for young adults which are 4 inch and up.
-I use 30 gallon tanks for large broods of 60 fish in each tank until they are 2 ½ inch, then I split them into two 30 gallon tanks.
-I use my 20 gallon tanks for breeding tanks and to house up to 20 babies 2 ½ inch discus fish.
-By raising the discus fish in these smaller tanks I achieve uniform and faster growth.
+I use only twenty, thirty, and fifty-gallon tanks.
+The 50-gallon tanks are for young adults which are 4 inch and up.
+The 30-gallon tanks for large broods of 60 fish in each tank until they are 2 ½ inch, then I split them into two 30-gallon tanks.
+I use 20-gallon tanks for breeding tanks and to house up to 20 babies 2 ½ inch Discus fish.
+By raising the Discus fish in these smaller tanks, I achieve uniform and faster growth.
 A 2 ½ inch discus fish is only three months old when they are shipped to customers.
 The growth rate from 2 ½ inch to 4 inch keeping the fish in a small aquarium will only take four more months.
-If I were to raise the same fish in 100 gallon tanks there growth rate would be cut in half, and it would take eight months to a year to get up to the same 4 inch size.
-I would see uneven growth rates where the dominant fish which gets all the food and therefore outgrows the rest.
-Whereas, in the smaller tanks at 4 to 5 months of age the discus would show minimal size differences amongst each other.
+If I were to raise the same fish in 100-gallon tanks their growth rate would be cut in half, and it would take eight months to a year to get up to the same 4-inch size.
+There would also be uneven growth rates, as the dominant fish would get more food and outgrows the rest.
+Whereas, in the smaller tanks at 4 to 5 months of age the Discus would show minimal size differences amongst the group.

-The size of the discus fish school will also determine how uniformly they grow.
-The larger the school the more diluted the pecking order and therefore the more even their growth rate.
-I do not believe, and do not follow the rule of thumb whereby one discus should get 5 to 10 gallons of water.
-Instead I stock my tanks with more discus fish until there is no visible pecking order.
-This will ensure that at feeding time all the fish will get a chance for food and therefore grow at a more uniform rate.
+The amount of the Discus fish in a school will also determine how evenly they grow.
+The larger the group the more diluted the pecking order and more uniform their growth will be.
+I do not believe, and do not follow the rule of thumb whereby one Discus should get 5 to 10 gallons of water.
+Instead, I stock my tanks with more Discus fish until there is no visible pecking order.
+This will ensure that at feeding time all the fish will get a chance for food and therefore grow at a uniform rate.
 Discus fish like a fresh tank and weekly water changes of 25% is what I suggest to customers.
-That being said a good school of adult discus fish in a 50 gallon tank would be 8 to 15 fish, the bigger the school the less the pecking order.
-In a 30 gallon tank I would suggest a school between 6 and 8, and in a 20 gallon tank 3 to 4.
+A good school of adult discus fish in a 100-gallon aquarium would be 30 to 40 adult Discus, in a 50-gallon tank would be 15 to 18 adult fish, and a 30-gallon aquarium 6 to 8 adults, the more densely populated the more diluted the pecking order.

-Temperature is also very important when growing out discus fish.
-The warmer your aquarium is the more it will stimulate appetite; your fish will eat more and grow faster.
-I tell customers that in an un-planted aquarium to keep their temperature between 86 and 88 and a planted aquarium keep the temperature between 84 and 86.
-This will enable the plants to thrive in the discus to maintain a healthy appetite.
+Temperature is also important when growing out Discus fish.
+The warmer your aquarium, the more this will stimulate appetite, the fish will eat more and grow faster.
+I tell customers that in an un-planted aquarium to keep their temperature between 86 and 88 and a planted aquarium with adult Discus fish, keep this temperature between 84 and 86.
+This will enable the plants to thrive and the Discus to maintain a healthy appetite.

-So, if you want to grow big discus fish, start them in small tanks and as they approach 4 inches in a few months they can be moved to bigger tanks.
-I emphasize the trick is to start them in small tanks to restrict their movement and calorie burn.
-Hope this blog helps I happen to stumble on this method years ago by mistake and it has worked well for me and will work well for you.
+If your goal is to grow big Discus fish, start them in small tanks and as they approach 4 inches after a few months they can be moved to bigger tanks.
+I emphasize the trick is to start them in small tanks to restrict movement and excessive calorie burn.
+I happen to stumble on this method years ago by mistake and it has worked well for me ever since.

 Read More; Discus Fish